 Eating fermented foods like kefir, activated yogurt, sauerkraut, kimchi, miso, natto, and kombucha are also great ways to establish diverse intestinal flora naturally.

-These good bacteria help negate food sensitivities and can even help prevent constipation, gas, and bloating which is important for keeping the walls of the colon free of inflammation.
+These good bacteria help negate food sensitivities and can even help prevent constipation, gas, and bloating, which is important for keeping the walls of the colon free of inflammation.

 3. Avoid inflammatory foods and drink

-Cutting processed low-fiber foods from your diet is key to keeping inflammation out of the body.
-Other foods like dairy products, gluten, and red meat are known to increase inflammation within the gut and should either be avoided or consumed infrequently in small quantities.
+Other foods, like dairy products, gluten, and red meat are known to increase inflammation within the gut and should either be avoided or consumed infrequently in small quantities.

 Other foods to avoid with diverticulitis include any food allergies or intolerances you have as this flares inflammation in the gut.